JohnBolger/fantasy-football-app/README.md

 - **NFL Team Boost**: Shows when players are on the same NFL team
 - **College Connection**: Shows when players attended the same college
 - **Dual Bonuses**: Players can receive both types of bonuses
+- **Toggle Control**: Enable/disable chemistry to experiment with different strategies

 ## 🛠️ Technical Details